 Currently, a number of non-European citizens are able to travel to Portugal for stays of up to 90 days within any 180-day period without obtaining a visa or travel authorization in advance.
 For example, at present US citizens do not need a visa for Portugal for short stays, nor do citizens of Brazil, Canada, Japan, or Australia.

-However, by the end of 2022, it is expected to become mandatory for these same visa-exempt citizens to pre-register for an ETIAS Portugal visa waiver before traveling to the country area for short stays.
+However, from May 2023, it is expected to become mandatory for these same visa-exempt citizens to pre-register for an ETIAS Portugal visa waiver before traveling to the country area for short stays.
 ETIAS is an electronic travel authorization that permits multiple entries to all Schengen countries for a stay of 90 days with each entry.

 ETIAS is not a visa.
 All those who don’t require an ETIAS need a visa for Portugal to travel to the country and are required to apply for a Portugal Schengen visa.